Nebelmischling/LumiaExpansionPacks/Guides/LandoSMUG.md

 2. Not Terminology or Model Specific (Check my [Loom Guide](LoomGuide.md) for basic model rundowns and terminology)
 3. Not Reasoning-Setup specific (This will be different for every preset, I have a detailed breakdown of reasoning options in sillytavern in my [Loom Guide](LoomGuide.md))

-# TODO:
-- Add Pictures to this Guide

 # Table of Contents

 - [General Questions](https://github.com/Landozo/LumiaExpansionPacks/blob/main/Guides/LandoSMUG.md#general-questions)